 Instead of buying one of those pre-made frozen cheesecakes try to create your own from scratch using high-quality ingredients.

-If you can't do that then at least try for a product which uses the least amount of ingredients and contains as many whole foods as possible.
+If you can’t do that then at least try a product that uses the least amount of ingredients and contains as many whole foods as possible.